AjasMohammed/RockPaperScissors/README.md

 ## Sharing your solution

 Once you are done, upload your code to github.
-Then, send a mail to team@shopster.ai along with the Github link.
+Then, reply to our email along with the Github link.
 We will get in touch with you after reviewing your work.

 **Have fun building!** 🚀